DanZemlyansky/SPTweak/README.md

 # 🛠️ SPTweak – Local Config Editor for SPT Mods

-**SPTweak** is a desktop-style tool built with Python, Flask, and PyWebView that helps you easily browse, view, and edit `.json` config files from your installed SPT mods. built this to get familiar with flask and because i have a ton of mods and i find myself editing config files alot 😅
+**SPTweak** is a desktop-style tool built with Python, Flask, and PyWebView that helps you easily browse, view, and edit `.json` config files from your installed SPT mods. built this to get familiar with flask and because i have a ton of mods on my server and i find myself editing config files alot 😅

 ---